getditto/DittoSwiftTools/README.md

 **Configure Heartbeat**

-There are three values you need to provide to the Heartbeat:
+There are the values you need to provide to the Heartbeat:
-1. Id/Id's - Provide all the Id's needed in order to identify a peer
-2. Interval - The frequency at which the Heartbeat will scrape the data
+1. Interval - The frequency at which the Heartbeat will scrape the data
-3. Meta Data -  This field is optional
+2. Meta Data -  This field is optional

 There is a `DittoHeartbeatConfig` struct you can use to construct your configuration.